Laurent Foirest

-Laurent Foirest (born 18 September 1973) is a former French professional basketball player.
-At a height of 6' 6" (1.98 m) tall, he played at the small forward position.
+Laurent Foirest (born 18 September 1973) is a French professional basketball coach and former player who played at the small forward position.
+He is at a height of 6 ft 6 in tall.
+He is current head coach for Metropolitans 92 of the LNB Pro A. He was inducted into the French Basketball Hall of Fame in 2018.

 Professional career

 Foirest played professionally with Saski Baskonia of the Spanish Liga ACB.

 National team career

 Foirest won a silver medal with the senior French national basketball team at the 2000 Summer Olympic Games.